Ed Thrasher

 Edward Lee Thrasher Jr. (March 7, 1932 – August 5, 2006), known as Ed Thrasher, was an American art director and photographer.
-He was the recipient of numerous Grammy Award nominations for his work on album covers and won a Grammy for Best Album Package in 1974 for the Mason Proffit cover Come & Gone.
-He worked with many recording artists, such as Frank Sinatra, Dean Martin and the Beach Boys.
+He was the recipient of a number of Grammy Award nominations for his work on album covers and won a Grammy for Best Album Package in 1974 for the Mason Proffit cover Come & Gone.
+He worked with various recording artists and is known for his influence on album cover design.

-He was born in Glendale, California, to a Los Angeles city councilman.
-He served in the Navy during the Korean War and in 1957 began working at Capitol Records as an assistant, later becoming art director and photographer.
+Thrasher was born in Glendale, California, to a Los Angeles city councilman.
+He served in the US Navy during the Korean War attending Los Angeles Trade Technical College upon his return.
+In 1957 began working at Capitol Records as an assistant, later becoming the Head Art Director and photographer.
 In 1964, he joined Warner Bros.
 Records, where he designed a number of album covers, including the Jimi Hendrix Experience's Are You Experienced, Van Morrison's Astral Weeks, the Grateful Dead's Anthem of the Sun and the Doobie Brothers' Toulouse Street.
+He was also a part of the architectural team to build the Warner Bros.
+Records building in Burbank.
+In 1979, Thrasher left Warner Records to start his own advertising company, Ed Thrasher and Associates.
+Here, he created art for films including Prince's "Purple Rain" and Mel Gibson's "Mad Max Beyond Thunderdome."
+Throughout his career, Thrasher worked with a plethora of famous artists including Frank Sinatra, Jimi Hendrix, Grateful Dead, and Van Morrison.

 He was married to Linda Gray from 1962 to 1983.

+Influence

+Thrasher had a great influence on the world of album cover design.
+Before the 1960s, album cover designs typically used only a picture of an artist or an inanimate object, not being reflective of the artist or the music.
+Thrasher helped to change this by combining different types of photography to capture the energy of the band and the way they performed their concerts.
+He utilized portraits and live scenes.
+This allowed for an album cover to better market an artist's image.
+Thrasher was also known for being very versatile and able to adapt the design to whatever artist he was working with.